gaborcsardi/neartools/README.md

 -   `fix_dup_id`: Check the ID duplication.
 It gives a list with examination results.

-    -   If a dataframe has replicated ID or not.
+    -   If a dataframe has replicated IDs or not.
 If yes:
     -   Specific replicated ID.
 May need to report them to local DBM to double check those IDs.
     -   A new distinct ID.
 E.g, for both people with ID = 2, the new ID